mooncalf/lua_morpher/README.md

 Provide a table, duration, property of the table, optional easing function (several are provided), and start and target values for the property, and a timer will modify the table property as requested, morphing the property from the start to the target value over the given duration.

-This was inspired by Defold's 'animator' functions.
+This was inspired by Defold's 'animator' functions (https://defold.com/manuals/property-animation/).

 What's could be added: direction of change ('forward', 'reverse', 'pingpong'), a delay on remove(), and a restart delay for 'pause'.